What To Know About Social Media And Body Image

 It may be difficult to quantify how many people struggle with an eating disorder because some may be reluctant to seek help or talk to a doctor about their symptoms.
 In addition, when social media normalizes eating disorder symptoms, it can seem like one's mental health condition is normal behavior.
 However, current estimates show up to 30 million Americans may experience an eating disorder at some time in their lives, often during adolescence.

 This number may rise as social media becomes more prevalent in the lives of people of all ages.
-Multiple studies have found a correlation between social media use and negative body image, including one study from the University of Haifa conducted in 2011.
+Multiple studies have found a correlation between social media use and negative body image on young people, including one study from the University of Haifa conducted in 2011.
 Their research found that the more time teenage girls spent on Facebook, the more likely they were to develop a negative body image.
 Teenage boys exhibit similar body image issues in correlation with social media.

 In 2014, a similar Florida State University study looked at the relationship between Facebook use and body image, finding the same results.
 Since these studies were conducted, other apps have become more popular, with TikTok taking the forefront in the lives of young adults, teens, and children.
 A 2022 study found that TikTok was also a cause of low body image, primarily due to body comparison among women.